 The 5 Secrets to Teaching Great Writing

-the underlying principles of the Seven Steps
+The underlying principles of the Seven Steps

-Luckily, there’s a simple set of principles (we call secrets) that can stop you from reading yet another repetitive text.
+Luckily, there’s a simple set of principles (we call them secrets) that can stop you from reading yet another repetitive text.
 Let’s bring your students’ writing to life!

 Seven Steps breaks down writing into seven key techniques that professional authors use.
 Students focus on just one Step at a time, which gives them a chance to understand, practise and master each individual skill – all before they try writing a whole text.
 Taking small, manageable steps builds students’ confidence and makes writing fun and achievable for all ability levels.